szymonkaliski/archivist/README.md

 # Archivist

-Tool for archiving and browsing.
+Tool for archiving and exploring.

 Built out of a need to get out of walled gardens of Pinterest and (much less walled) Pinboard.